takeyoutime/UMFormer/README.md

 We aim to design a precise semantic segmentation network for remote sensing images.
 Inspired by the self-attention mechanism and Mamba, we propose UMFormer, a network that fuses these two techniques within an encoder-decoder framework to address the aforementioned challenges.
 UMFormer combines the respective advantages of CNN, self-attention mechanism and Mamba to create a hybrid network effectively.

 ![Overview Framework of UMFormer](/Image/UMFormer.jpg)

-## Experimental setup

-The experiments were conducted using the PyTorch framework on a workstation with 64-GB memory, an Intel i9-11900K 3.50-GHz CPU, and a 24-GB NVIDIA GeForce RTX 3090 GPU.
-To facilitate the training of all models, the AdamW optimizer was utilized to accelerate convergence.
-Additionally, we adjusted the learning rate using the cosine annealing strategy.
-The initial learning rate was set to 6e-4.
-When training models on UAVid dataset, the input images were set to 1024×1024 pixels.
-Data augmentation strategies include random vertical flip, random horizontal flip, and random brightness.
-The epoch was set to 45 and the batch size was set to 4.
-When training the model on the other datasets, we randomly cropped the input image to a size of 512×512 pixels.
-Meanwhile, random vertical flipping, random horizontal flipping and random rotation were applied as data augmentation techniques.
-The epoch was set to 105 and the batch size was set to 4.

 ## Comparison of network parameters